A.J. Brown Player Prop Bets for NFL Week 11 | Tennessee vs. Houston 11/21/2021

 - Brown put together a 16-yard performance against the Saints last week on one catch (16 yards per reception) while being targeted four times.

-- During his last three games, Brown has put up 213 yards (on 16 grabs) and one touchdown.
+- Over his last three games, Brown's 16 catches have turned into 213 yards (71.0 ypg) and one touchdown.
+He's been targeted 26 times.

 Brown's Tennessee Teammates